garden-io/garden/docs/using-garden/modules.md

       - b-integration-testing-backend
 ```

+{% hint style="warning" %}
-Note that you must use the `include` and/or `exclude` directives (described above) when module paths overlap.
+Note that you **must** use the `include` and/or `exclude` directives (described above) when module paths overlap.
 This is to help users steer away from subtle bugs that can occur when modules unintentionally consume source files from other modules.
 See the next section for details on including and excluding files.
+{% endhint %}

 ## Modules in the Stack Graph